Practical Ways to Save $10 a Day

 In addition, turn up or turn off, the air conditioning or turn down your heater during the day.
 Yeah, it's not quite so comfortable when you first get home, but the savings will add up.

 Eat Out Less

 Slash your food bill by not eating out so often.
 Instead, take your lunch once in a while.
 Before you head out for dinner, try to glance through the pantry first, and see what creative meal you can come up with at home.

 If you have to eat out frequently, skip the sodas and iced teas.
 Drinking water is not only better for you but, for those that eat lunch out every day, this simple substitution will save well over $30 a month.

 Find and Use Discount Programs

-With a little effort, you can pay 20 - 50% less for most of the things you buy.
+With a little effort, you can pay 20% to 50% less for most of the things you buy.
 Like most things in life, time is money.
 If you're willing to put in the time, you can find discount codes and sales that save you money.
 It may take a little extra work, and quite a bit of patience, but remember, you're getting paid for your time to avoid shopping retail with significant savings!

 Warning: many people get lured into spending more because "it's on sale".
 This tactic is not to be used to buy things you don't need.
 It's a strategy where you plan out what you buy already, and find ways to get it for less.

 Cancel Gym Memberships

 Health and fitness should be a priority, but you don't need a gym membership to work out.
 If you're the self-motivated type, there are all kinds of fitness activities that don't require a monthly fee.
 You can walk, run, do yoga at home, buy a fitness video, do pushups, sit-ups, use exercise bands and a pair of dumbbells.